LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

-   are properly captured in lambdas for code that will execute on a CPU), attempting to access elements in a local stack array in a CUDA device lambda may generate a compilation error depending on the version of the nvcc compiler you are using.
+   are properly captured in lambdas for code that will execute on a CPU), attempting to access elements in a local stack array in a CUDA device lambda may generate a compilation error depending on the version of the device compiler you are using.
 One solution to this problem is to wrap the array in a struct; for example::

      struct array_wrapper {